Iran has provided aid to Syria worth $2.8bn

 Someone is not only leaving the back door open for them, but leading them to it.
 But the more these terrorist supporters push their losing Syrian hand, the more they risk the stretched rubber band breaking and triggering a quantum leap in opposition to their treasured State immunity.

 The Russians have a lot of Intel they have not yet released — especially communications intercepts.
 They have held these cards close, saving them I believe for a key moment to use, hopefully as a deterrent.
 But if that fails, then they no longer have any reason to continue holding it back, and we could see a mother load dump.
 We shall hope that this all this rolls out during the coming Spring, a good time for new beginnings… Jim W. Dean ]

 Zarif was addressing the Donors Conference in London.
 He reiterated that diplomacy is the only way to resolve the Syrian crisis and called for the resumption of peace talks.
 Zarif said outside actors must facilitate dialog instead of seeking to dictate its outcome.

 The Iranian foreign minister also demanded an immediate ceasefire to the conflict.
 However, he said ceasefire should not include cessation of operations against terrorism.

-Posted by Jim W. Dean, Managing Editor on February 5, 2016, With 1237 Reads Filed under Civil Liberties & Freedom, Government & Politics.
+Posted by Jim W. Dean, Managing Editor on February 5, 2016, With 1241 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.